replicatedhq/help-center/content/docs/kb/developer-resources/default-or-value.md

   - `default_cmd`
   - `data_cmd`
 - If called via `value_cmd` or `data_cmd` the initial value/data will persist through updates, restarts etc (just as it would be if the customer input that value into the settings screen themselves).
-- If called from `default_cmd` this value will be recalculated everytime the app is updated or installed.
+- If called from `default_cmd` this value will be recalculated every time the app is updated or installed.

 # Example App: